cloitman/my_tools/README.md

 # my_tools
 ## Reusable data science utilities extracted from real projects.

 These modules are generalized versions of tools I've built and used repeatedly across coursework, research, and applications.
 Each function is extracted from working code and cleaned up into a portable form.
+Across roles at Flow Traders and Ellington Management Group, my coding style has changed considerably and I have written many, _many_ more helpers but they are property of my previous employers.
+I will continue to add to these as I create more helpers.

 <ol>
 <li><b>numerical_methods.py</b> -- Finite difference derivatives, tridiagonal system generation, error metrics (SSQ/SA), KL divergence, and eigendecomposition recovery. <i>Used in: transition probability matrix estimation, volatility surface fitting.</i></li>